 Job Requirements & Competencies:

-- Excellent computer skills in HR/Payroll software, Microsoft Word, Outlook, Excel and Power Point
+- Experience and skills in Microsoft Word, Outlook, Excel, Access and Power Point and case management software

 - Analytical, planning, organizing and reporting skills – verbal and written

 - Emphasis on delivery of results in a timely manner and emphasis on quality and quantity standards with great attention to detail